marcofavorito/ethermint-dos/README.md

 However, it uses system commands such as `gnome-terminal`, so there are high chances that your platform cannot support it.
 Sorry.

 I'll update the script to allow one node to call `bin/tendermint_evil`: that node will be our byzantine client.
+It is a symbolic link to one of the choosen byzantine versions of Tendermint (default: [Tendermint Evil 'Shy'](https://github.com/MarcoFavorito/tendermint/releases/tag/v0.12.1.2))

 There will be also some scripts for benchmarking (in terms of e.g. transactions/block throughput) between zero byzantine and one byzantine.